philips-labs/automation-workshop/docs/part-1.md

 !!! tip "Refreshing Template Changes"

     The changes may not be immediately visible.
 You can the refresh the template by going to the catalog, changing the "kind" filter to "Template", clicking on your template and then clicking the refresh button in the about card.

 Now, go to your template, enter the repo details and it should create a new repo in GitHub for you.

 ???
 Warning "Authentication"

     Authentication is needed to enable your backstage to log into GitHub and create your repo.
 If you are having issues go back to the Authentication section in Getting Started and ensure you have a valid token.
-You will not be able to create new repos in philips-internal as by default it tries to create public repos.
+You will only be able to make repos in an org that you have access to create public repos.

 The above package installed a lot more actions than just the `publish:github`, [you can browse the rest of the available templates here](http://localhost:3000/create/actions).